deliacirstea/deliacirstea/README.md

 <div align="center">  Hello World!

- 👋 Hi, my name is Delia!
+ 👋 Hi, my name is Delia! <br>
- Studying to be a System Developer.NET at Tuc Yrkehögskola in Linköping 🌱 I’m currently learning Umbraco
+ Studying to be a System Developer.NET at Tuc Yrkehögskola in Linköping <br>
+ 🌱 I’m currently learning Umbraco <br>

- 📫 How to reach me : delia.grenstadius@gmail.com
+ 📫 How to reach me : delia.grenstadius@gmail.com<br>
  Or you can follow me at https://www.linkedin.com/in/delia-grenstadius/
  </div>